IN-DEPTH

 Q: Were religious orders regular clients?

-Some orders worked for the bank to repay the loan: some nuns stuffed envelopes for Popular, others sent commercial emails with new computers, and others improved their bakery to sell products, etc. I remember that no one lent to the orders to maintain or enhance their convents in those years.
+Some orders worked for the bank to repay the loan: some nuns stuffed envelopes for Popular, others sent commercial emails with new computers, and others improved their bakery to sell products, etc. I remember that no one lent to the orders to maintain or improve their convents at that time.

 Q: Did you support students?

-Sometimes, the entire tuition of resource-poor students was paid, and the loan amount was reduced if they had good grades.
-The idea was for them to repay the money once they started working. .e eventually had over 2,000 students spread across the world.
+Sometimes, the entire tuition of resource-strapped students was paid, and the loan amount was reduced if they had good grades.
+The idea was for them to repay the money once they started working. .We eventually had over 2,000 students spread across the world.
 Sometimes, their parents guaranteed the loans because they didn’t have enough money to pay for the university.

 Q. How did you reach those in need of help?